Corporate governance

 Speaking up for a better Woodside

 At Woodside, we understand that encouraging all stakeholders to speak up about misconduct supports our detection activities, and our response informs future prevention activities.
 The Code of Conduct sets out the various ways that personnel can report suspected misconduct.
-EthicsPoint, our independent whistleblower hotline, has multi-language and multi-jurisdiction capability and online functionality.
+EthicsPoint, our independent whistleblower reporting service, has multi-language and multi-jurisdiction capability and online functionality.
 Other channels are available, including speaking to human resources team members, line managers or leaders, or a member of the Ethics & Compliance team.

 Woodside’s Whistleblower Policy also sets out how people can make protected whistleblower reports under Australian whistleblower laws.
 Woodside personnel identified as eligible recipients under Australian whistleblower laws are trained in the rights of whistleblowers and their obligations as recipients of protected reports.

-All allegations, however reported, are assessed and, where appropriate, investigated following the internal investigation framework, overseen by an investigations steering group.
 Disciplinary actions, up to and including termination of employment or engagement, may be taken when allegations are substantiated.
 The Audit & Risk Committee receives a six-monthly update on misconduct investigations.

-2023 SUBSTANTIATED TYPES OF MISCONDUCT BY INDIVIDUALS
+2024 SUBSTANTIATED TYPES OF MISCONDUCT BY INDIVIDUALS

 Total